AmithBV0606/ReactJs-interview-Preparation/Section-2/Notes.md

     - A logical representation of the actual DOM in the form of React Elements.

     - A programming concept where a virtual representation of the UI is kept in the memory.

-    It is an object that has React Elements to represent the UI.
+    - It is an object that has React Elements to represent the UI.

 ### Ques 14: Reconciliation vs Rendering?

-    - Reconciliation: The process of computing the diff between the 2 VDOMs.
+    - Reconciliation: The process of computing the difference between the 2 Virtual DOM's.

     - Rendering: The actual updation of the information in the rendering environment.